arangodb/docs/3.10/arangosearch-views.md

   Not to be confused with *storeValues*, which allows to store meta data about attribute values in the View index.

-An inverted index is the heart of ArangoSearch Views.
+An inverted index is the heart of `arangosearch` Views.
 The index consists of several independent segments and the index **segment** itself is meant to be treated as a standalone index. **Commit** is meant to be treated as the procedure of accumulating processed data creating new index